pointblue/palo/README.md

 <!-- badges: end -->

-This R package contains functions useful for analysis of data collected at the Palomarin Field Station and closely-associated monitoring programs.
+This R package contains useful functions for analyzing data collected at the Palomarin Field Station and closely-associated monitoring programs.

 ## Installation